AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ Private repos - fetch and save and deploy
 - ✅ Server app runner uploads and runs previews of server apps
 - ✅ Server apps in preview update immediately
-- Studio uploads server apps to preview
+- ✅ Studio uploads server apps to preview
 - Server apps in preview are secured
+- Clear error messages if hosting project not set
 - Can access Firebase
 - Can access third party APIs with secret credentials
 - Can use Firebase authorization